rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="4.226.5.3">4.226.5.3</a> Make a note if the name of manufacturer is known to be fictitious or incorrect and the actual details are known, or can be reasonably surmised, by supplying the correction and its basis in the note (see [4.223.6.1](/DCRMR/books/ppdm/Name-of-manufacturer/#4.223.6.1)).

-<a name="4.226.5.4">4.226.5.4</a> Make a note on manufacture statement if the manifestation is issued in more than one physical part and the name or form of name of the manufacturer changes in the course of issue, transcribe the manufacturer statement of the first or earliest part and give the publication statement of the later part(s) in a note (see [4.230.8.1](/DCRMR/books/ppdm/Name-of-publisher/#4.203.8.1)).
+<a name="4.226.5.4">4.226.5.4</a> Make a note on manufacture statement if the manifestation is issued in more than one physical part and the name or form of name of the manufacturer changes in the course of issue, transcribe the manufacturer statement of the first or earliest part and give the publication statement of the later part(s) in a note (see [4.223.8.1](/DCRMR/books/ppdm/Name-of-manufacturer/#4.223.8.1)).

 <a name="4.226.5.5">4.226.5.5</a> Make a note on manufacture statement if no name, address, or device of a manufacturer appears on the manifestation or if the responsibility of a manufacturer for a particular manifestation is conjectured.
 In any case of a supplied manufacturer give supporting evidence in a note (see [4.223.9.1](/DCRMR/books/ppdm/Name-of-manufacturer/#4.4.223.9.1)).

-## 4.226.6 Notes from Parallel name of manufacture
+## 4.226.6 Notes from Parallel name of manufacturer

 <a name="4.226.6.1">4.226.6.1</a> Make a note if parallel manufacturers' names are found on a different source as the name of manufacture if considered important for identification (see [4.224.3.1](DCRMR/books/ppdm/Parallel-name-of-manufacturer/#4.224.3.1)).

 <a name="4.226.6.2">4.226.6.2</a> Make a note if the name of the manufacturer appears in more than one language or script and the original position of elements was transposed (see [4.224.3.2](/DCRMR/books/ppdm/Parallel-name-of-manufacturer/#4.224.3.2)).

-## 4.226.7 Notes from Parallel place of manufacturer
+## 4.226.7 Notes from Parallel place of manufacture

 <a name="4.226.7.1">4.226.7.1</a> Make a note on manufacture statement if a parallel place of manufacture is from a different source than the place of manufacture and is considered important for identification (see [4.212.3.2](/DCRMR/books/ppdm/Parallel-place-of-manufacture/#4.212.3.2)).